External Credit Policies

 Restriction on courses taken without a letter or numerical grade

-Ungraded or pass/fail courses taken at another college or university prior to matriculation at JHU, if approved, may receive credit if the host school states in writing that the mark represents a grade of C or better.
+Ungraded or pass/fail courses taken at another institution prior to matriculation at JHU, if approved, may receive credit if the host school states in writing that the mark represents a grade of C or better.

 Entering freshman with more than twelve transferable credits

 Some students enter the university from high school with additional college course work beyond the 12 credits that may be transferred.
 If these additional courses are equivalent to subjects that the university accepts for credit by Advanced Placement exams, and if the courses are needed to complete requirements for a major or are prerequisites for higher level courses that the student will take at JHU, then students may request that the department waive the comparable courses at JHU.
 Waivers do not carry semester credits.
-Students must contact their academic advising office for detailed information about how to obtain a waiver.
+Students must contact their respective academic advising office for detailed information about how to obtain a waiver.

 Credits earned at JHU prior to matriculation, including the JHU Pre-College Summer Program

 Credits earned through study abroad

 For the purposes of fulfilling the JHU residence requirements, Homewood-approved study abroad courses posted as HA.xxx.xxx or TR.xxx.xxx on the transcript are considered in-residence and are included in the 100 credit residency requirement for students who enrolled directly from high school as freshmen.
 Transfer students should refer to the residency requirements section for applicability of study abroad credits.
 Students participating in study abroad programs must meet university residence requirements, including the requirement that they be on Homewood campus during their final semester prior to graduation.

 Students may transfer a full-year of credit from Homewood Abroad Courses (HA) or up to 30 credits from authorized Study Abroad Transfer Courses (TR) toward their Hopkins undergraduate degrees.
 Students may apply up to 12 additional transfer credits from pre-approved programs abroad, with a 42-credit transfer credit maximum from all study abroad (HA/TR) and domestic courses combined.
 Students on Homewood Abroad Courses (HA) will be held to the same course load guidelines that apply to course loads and over loads on the Homewood Campus.